NDIS and Level 2 Autism

 • Fixation on certain subjects or topics

-As there is no cure for Autism Spectrum Disorder and because it is a lifelong disorder, people diagnosed with ASD may only manage their symptoms, adapt their environment to fit their needs, and get needed support to help deal with the challenges that come with Autism.
+As there is no cure for Autism Spectrum Disorder and because it is a lifelong disorder, people diagnosed with Autism may only manage their symptoms, adapt their environment to fit their needs, and get needed support to help deal with the challenges that come with Autism.
 Individuals diagnosed with Autism require individualised support and care to address their different needs and to live life as normally as possible.

-ASD Level 2
+Autism Level 2

-ASD Level 2 also indicates that a person will have a hard time with changes in their routines or environment which can cause distress and outbursts.
+Autism Level 2 also indicates that a person will have a hard time with changes in their routines or environment which can cause distress and outbursts.
 They will display frequent repetitive and restrictive behaviours that even casual onlookers can observe.

 Support from the NDIS for Level 2 Autism

-Individuals with ASD Level 2 will be automatically qualified to receive support from the NDIS.
+Individuals with Autism Level 2 will be automatically qualified to receive support from the NDIS.
 As NDIS participants, they can receive funding for reasonable and necessary support and care that they require to live everyday life as normally as possible.

-Each person with ASD will have different needs.
+Each person with Autism will have different needs.
 The NDIS can easily accommodate their specific needs and personal goals in the development of their individualised NDIS Plans to help layout all the details they need as they undergo their journey as an NDIS Participant.
-People with ASD Level 2 can enlist the help of registered NDIS Providers, like Positive Moods, to help alleviate the challenges brought on by their disorder.
+People with Autism Level 2 can enlist the help of registered NDIS Providers, like Positive Moods, to help alleviate the challenges brought on by their disorder.

 • Applied Behaviour Analysis